 Contact instructors and advisors.

-Contact Department of Housing and Resident Life for room search.
+Contact the Department of Housing and Resident Life for a room search.

 Check class schedules and attendance.

 Campus-wide notification if required.

 Once the internal investigative process is complete and if the student cannot be located, all information will be turned over to the local law enforcement agency with jurisdictional responsibility.